ultrasoundmoney/mev-boost-relay/docs/optimistic/an-optimistic-weekend.md

 # An optimistic weekend

-`The hello world of optimistic mev-boost relaying.
-March 19, 2023.`
+`The hello world of optimistic mev-boost relaying – March 19, 2023.`

 ### Purpose